CaioCeretta/github-coder-speedrun/mentoria/specialist/Next.Js/fundamentals/comments.md

 manipulate this data, in a way that it's not tied to a component itself.
 Therefore it is a good place for placing functions and data separate from the component to share it across the rest of the app.

+## Context x Redux

+Context and Redux are both used for state management in React applications, but they differ in complexity and use cases.
+The Context API is built into React and is best suited for sharing simple, global data such as themes, authentication, or language preferences.
+It helps avoid prop drilling and is easy to set up, but it lacks advanced tools for state control, middleware support, or debugging capabilities.

+On the other hand, Redux is an external library designed for more complex and centralized state management.
+It uses a predictable architecture based on actions and reducers, making it easier to manage and scale state logic in larger applications.
+Redux supports middleware, integrates with powerful developer tools, and enforces strict patterns, but it can be more verbose and requires more setup compared to Context.

 ## Default Export and Export

 The difference between default and named exports is that default exports can be imported without using curly braces and